bchilton9/Duplicacy-Pushover-Notification/README.md

 ## 🛠️ Notes

-- Duplicacy Web Edition does **not** send logs via webhook, so log snippet shows "(No log available)".
 - `duration` is calculated from `start_time` and `end_time`.
 - Upload size is calculated by summing all three upload chunk types.